JFF-Bohdan/pynvr/README.md

 ####  `motion_detection_test_with_contours.py`

-Motion detection example with a lot of debug information: all internal mechanic availiable in merged output file.
+Motion detection example with a lot of debug information: all internal mechanic available in merged output file.

 #### `motion_detection_test.py`